-A demonstration of Tissue Harmonic Imaging by Catherine May 09, 2019 in Developing your skills No Comments 614 Tissue Harmonic Imaging is a relatively recent discovery that greatly improves image quality, primarily due to a great reduction in the amount of ultrasound artifacts (see Chapter 14 of Ultrasound for Canine Pregnancy Scanning).
+A demonstration of Tissue Harmonic Imaging by Catherine May 09, 2019 in Developing your skills No Comments 695 Tissue Harmonic Imaging is a relatively recent discovery that greatly improves image quality, primarily due to a great reduction in the amount of ultrasound artifacts (see Chapter 14 of Ultrasound for Canine Pregnancy Scanning).
 Put simply, it involves sending out ultrasound at one frequency, but only using higher returning frequencies (that we didn’t used to know were even generated!) to generate the image.
 These higher frequencies are created as the ultrasound waves pass through tissue, so are particularly helpful when scanning larger animals – less helpful when scanning shallow structures that are very close to the transducer.
 In the video below (of the heart), watch the dramatic difference in image quality as the scanner is switched from fundamental to harmonic imaging.
 To access this post, you must purchase Partial UK Membership or Full UK Membership.
-Share Catherine Recommended Posts Ask for help – even when you’re not sure you need it July 10, 2019 Pulmonary venous flow reversal in mitral regurgitation May 09, 2019 One way to use your Colour Doppler when performing a canine pregnancy scan May 07, 2019 Leave a Reply Cancel reply Your email address will not be published.
+Share Catherine Recommended Posts Scan Pad Ultrasound Machine Controls August 02, 2020 Ask for help – even when you’re not sure you need it July 10, 2019 Pulmonary venous flow reversal in mitral regurgitation May 09, 2019 Leave a Reply Cancel reply Your email address will not be published.
 Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.